 The closest airport is in Jaipur, four hours traveling time by road.
-Alternatively the closest railway station is at Sawai Madhopur, 11 kilometers (7 miles) away.
+Alternatively, the closest railway station is at Sawai Madhopur, 11 kilometers (7 miles) away.
 It’s easily reachable by train from Delhi, Jaipur, and Agra.

-When to Visit
+When to Go

 The most animals are seen during the hot months of March through to June, when they come out in search of water.
 However, it’s more comfortable to visit during the preceding cooler months.
 Be sure to bring warm clothes if visiting during winter.